BrayOOi/messaging_app/README.md

 Bugs:
 - The initial loading time for registration varies heavily after I installed and uninstalled eventlet
-- The emoji click event listener does not work for the first load and will work on refresh (and I have absolutely no idea why)
+- The emoji click event listener does not work on the first load and will work on refresh (and I have absolutely no idea why) -- (this also happened on several functions but I was able to work around them by attaching the functions to the nodes themselves) (and I have no idea as well)
--- have tried set onclick attribute, variations of function and the initial versions that involved using querySelectorAll but all of these will work on refresh
+-- have tried set onclick attribute, variations of functions and the initial versions that involved using querySelectorAll but all of these will only work after refresh
--- (the bug also happened after i uninstalled eventlet and works fine using the querySelectorAll method) -- (due to performance reason i decided not to try the querySelectorAll method)
+-- (the bug also happened after i uninstalled eventlet and works fine using a prior querySelectorAll method)
+--- (due to performance reason i decided not to reattempt the querySelectorAll method)

 - the contact button to established private contacts was supposed to bring user to the chat between the users (test10's convo), but it did not work after i broke everything with eventlet